The mustard sauce tastes great on hot dogs and looks great in potato salad and other dishes. Nonetheless, it does not suit your hand-made wool rugs.

-Rinse area with cold water and blot up with clean Terry cloth.
+Rinse the area with cold water and blot it up with a clean Terry cloth.

-Repeat steps 1-3 as needed until stain is gone.
+Repeat steps 1-3 as needed until the stain is gone.

 Mix 1 tablespoon of ammonia with 1 cup of cold water.

-Apply mixture directly to treated area to neutralize vinegar smell.
+Apply the mixture directly to the treated area to neutralize the vinegar smell.